-This month, Newport celebrates the history, heritage and diversity of the Black community with special virtual events, lectures and walking tours throughout The Classic Coast.
+February is known as Black History Month, an annual time that celebrates the history, heritage and diversity of the Black community with special virtual events, lectures and walking tours throughout The Classic Coast.

 When you're ready, we can't wait to welcome you back to The Classic Coast.
 Rest assured, the safety and well-being of both visitors and locals remains our top priority.
-The mask mandate requiring face coverings in Rhode Island has been lifted, however local businesses may ask you to wear a mask when visiting their establishments.
+The indoor mask mandate requiring face coverings in Rhode Island has been temporarily reinstated, local businesses may ask you to wear a mask or show your vaccination card when visiting their establishments.
 Please be prepared for individual business mask policies.
 Additionally, shops, attractions and tours are monitoring the number of guests at any given time and may ask you to socially distance to enter.

 All we ask when you land on these shores is that you play your part in keeping everyone safe.
 Please be kind, adhere to guidelines and maintain social distancing.

 - Newport Art Musuem

 - February 8, 2022, from 5:30 pm - 7:00 pm